 You can also help SPSSI build awareness of the journals and encourage your library to subscribe using our flyer.

 Virtual Series Issue (VSI).
 VSI is a virtual journal based around thematic or significant anniversaries or events (e.g. Brown v.
-Board of Education, the 50th anniversary of the Stanford Prison Study), calendar events (e.g. Earth Day), and major policy initiatives (e.g., health care, welfare reform, major Supreme Court cases).
+Board of Education, MLK Remembrance, SPSSI's Annual Conferences), calendar events (e.g. Earth Day), and major policy initiatives (e.g., health care, welfare reform, major Supreme Court cases).
 The VSI Editor identifies and selects appropriate articles from previously published issues of SPSSI's journals to be bundled for inclusion in each virtual issue.
+Inquiries should be directed to VSI Editor Kevin Carriere.

 SPSSI Books may be authored or edited.
 SPSSI authored books are grounded in programs of research and focus on psychological research relevant to social issues facing individuals, groups, communities, and/or society at large.
 Each volume is written to speak to scholars, students, practitioners, and policy-makers.
 SPSSI edited books help to fill the gap between basic research on social issues and translation into social policy and program interventions.
 Each book in the series is devoted to a specific social issue-relevant theme, covering related theory, research, and application.
 Please contact the SPSSI Books Editor Brian Christens with suggestions and inquiries.